wes648/Westerfit.jl/src/optype/README.md

 Np^n: $N_+^n$ \
 Nm^n: $N_-^n$ \
 Npm^n: $N_+^n + N_-^n$

+You can add your own operators by editing the baseops.jl file.
+The operator functions must take the arguments of ψ<:Psi, p :: Int, and q::Int and must return a Sparse Matrix.
+Use RPsi for the wavefunction type for rotational operators and TPsi for torsional.
+VPsi will be added later to support vibrational operators.

+### Intensity
+The intensity section is used to define the molecular electric n-pole operators and their Fourier expansions with respect to a torsional coordinate.
+The lines for each operator follow the form of: <br>
+N = [op, val]<br>
+where N is a string containing the name of the term,<br>
+op is a string defining the operator, <br>
+and val is the value of the parameter.

 ### Line File Format
 The experimental transitions should be included in the molnam.lne file.